MatteoPerota/Django-Wedding-Website/README.md

 ---

 ## **This is how it looks like:**
-You might notice that everything is written in Italian—it’s my native language and the one most of our friends and family are comfortable with!
+You might notice that everything is written in Italian—it’s my native language and the one many of my friends and family are comfortable with!

 **Cover Page**: